MBNpro-ir/All-in-one-spotify/README.md

-# All in one spotify
+# Spotify Installer

 This project is a PowerShell script for automatically installing Spotify and Spicetify along with some useful extensions.

+## Features

+- Automatic installation of Spotify
+- Installation of Spicetify CLI
+- Configuration of Spicetify extensions
+- Option to clean up downloaded files

+## How to Use

+1. Download the `install_spotify.ps1` file.
+2. Run PowerShell as NOT Administrator.
+3. Select your desired options from the displayed menu.

+## Requirements
+- PowerShell 5.0 or higher
+- Internet access to download the software